junit-team/junit5/CONTRIBUTING.md

 ### Deprecation

-Publicly available interfaces, classes and methods have a defined lifecycle which is described in detail in the [User Guide](https://junit.org/junit5/docs/current/user-guide/#api-evolution).
+The JUnit 5 project uses the `@API` annotation from [API Guardian](https://github.com/apiguardian-team/apiguardian).
-This process is using the `@API` annotation from [API Guardian](https://github.com/apiguardian-team/apiguardian).
+Publicly available interfaces, classes, and methods have a defined lifecycle which is described in detail in the [User Guide](https://junit.org/junit5/docs/current/user-guide/#api-evolution).

-It also describes the deprecation process followed for API items.
+That following describes the deprecation process followed for API items.

 To deprecate an item:
 - Update the `@API.status` to `DEPRECATED`.